MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/LocalFunctionality/NewZealand/how-to-enter-new-zealand-business-numbers.md

 ---
 title: How to Enter New Zealand Inland Revenue Department Numbers
-description: You can enter a New Zealand Inland Revenue Department Number (IRD) in certain windows.
+description: You can enter a New Zealand Inland Revenue Department Number (IRD) in certain pages.
 services: project-madeira
 documentationcenter:
 author: bholtorf